 Tony Fitzpatrick

-Tony Fitzpatrick grew up on the South Side of Chicago, where his father was a burial vault salesman.
-A student of the Catholic School System, Tony would be repeatedly suspended, or transferred, as a result of his bad behavior.
+Tony Fitzpatrick (1958 – 2025) grew up on the South Side of Chicago, where his father was a burial-vault salesman.
+A student of the Catholic school system, Tony would be repeatedly suspended or transferred as a result of his bad behavior.
 On days when he was kicked out, and because his mother also worked outside the home, he would ride along with his dad to sales appointments.
 It was during these times that his father would tell stories about his own life and Chicago, shaping the way Tony would begin to see the world.
-Tony found these time so exciting that he would intentionally get suspended so that he could climb in the car with dad.
+Tony found these times so exciting that he would intentionally get suspended so that he could climb in the car with Dad.

 As a child, Tony always drew.
 Birds were especially important to him because his grandmother used to say, “For the price of a piece of bread you can hear God sing.”
 Tony went to New York in the 1980s to experience the burgeoning art scene, spending much of his time in Washington Square Park selling drawings on the sidewalk.
 Keith Haring and Jean‑Michel Basquiat became early supporters, buying his art and introducing Tony to New York galleries.

-Tony then met Steve Earle and began doing album cover work for him since the 1996 release I Feel Alright.
+Tony then met Steve Earle and began doing album-cover work for him starting with the 1996 release I Feel Alright.

-In September 2007 Tony was awarded a solo show at MOMA’s PS1, and in May 2008 a 10-year retrospective titled The Wonder, Portraits of a Remembered City opened at The Chicago Cultural Center.
+In September 2007, Tony was awarded a solo show at MoMA PS1, and in May 2008 a 10-year retrospective titled The Wonder, Portraits of a Remembered City opened at the Chicago Cultural Center.

-Being invited to participate in the first New Orleans Biennial (Winter 2008-09) gave Tony the opportunity to pay homage to the city with which he feels so closely linked.
+Being invited to participate in the first New Orleans Biennial (Winter 2008-09) gave Tony the opportunity to pay homage to the city with which he felt so closely linked.

 • SELECTED WORKS